Thealexbarney/LibHac/README.md

 Keys can be loaded from a text file by specifying a filename with the `-k` argument.
 The file should be in the same format read by [hactool](https://github.com/SciresM/hactool#external-keys):
 "Keyset files are text files containing one key per line, in the form "key_name = HEXADECIMALKEY".
 Case shouldn't matter, nor should whitespace."

+Console-unique keys can be loaded from a text file by specifying a filename with the `--consolekeys` argument.
+The file format is the same as the main keyset file.

 Title keys can be loaded from a text file by specifying a filename with the `--titlekeys` argument.
 The file should contain one key per line in the form `rights_id,HEXADECIMALKEY`.

-If a keyfile is not set at the command line, hactoolnet will search for and load keyfiles in `$HOME/.switch/prod.keys` and `$HOME/.switch/titlekeys.txt`.
+If a keyfile is not set at the command line, hactoolnet will search for and load keyfiles in `$HOME/.switch/prod.keys`, `$HOME/.switch/console.keys` and `$HOME/.switch/title.keys`.